 In terms of characters with the most amount of development, there’s a set group that I wish to focus on.
 First up, we have our primary villain: Reverse-Flash.
 After being an omnipresent force in Flashpoint Paradox for Barry Allen to overcome, he’s been downgraded to a force that can still be reckoned with but needs help to accomplish his task and other superpowered beings are able to give him a fight.
 Just like Amanda Waller and Vandal Savage, he’s in dire need of the supernatural card in order to avoid eternal purgatory for his devious acts.
 For Zoom, he’s able to run on a layer of borrowed time that no human could possibly have given his abilities.
 Because he’s not able to be at full strength, he’s forced to rely on his cunning strategist mind and convincing act as well as the assistance of others.
 He can be an example of the extreme side of humanity’s desperation in trying to keep their failing ways going, even going further than Vandal Savage who still has his immortality.
 As mentioned in my recap, the film does give a few well-placed clues that informs the viewer of something being off for Eobard.
 C. Thomas Howell was already solid as a looming presence back during this universe’s first film, but he still brings a strong presence with more on his plate here.
 With his character getting more things to do, he’s able to bring a nice combination of determination and mile confidence.
 Overall, he gives a rocksteady performance just like last time.

 Next up, we have our vigilante assassin: Bronze Tiger.
 Out of everyone on the team, he’s the closest to being a noble hero.
 However, he crossed a famous line that our familiar Batman refuses when he tried to get vengeance on the League of Assassins after Slade murdered his fiancee.
 He’s still a loyal soldier with hand-to-hand combat skills that could give any brawling hero a solid fight and follows a personal code which could very well be his means of keeping his humanity.
 His presence and attitude alone would make him suitable for running his own team since he doesn’t put up with disobedience of any kind, while also serving as the shining example of redemption due to his backstory.
 If it wasn’t for his murderous streak, then maybe he could have served as this universe’s version of Rick Flagg except with martial arts skills.
-Billy Brown’s performance is deep-sounding yet delivers an impressive range that compliments his character’s arc and helps to provide a proper balance to our cast of characters as he delivers the right amount of energy to what his scenes requires.
+Billy Brown’s performance is deep-sounding yet delivers an impressive range that compliments his character’s arc and helps to provide a proper balance to our ragtag cast as he delivers the right amount of energy to what his scenes requires.

 Finally, let’s dive into our trusty sharpshooter himself: Deadshot.
 Just like “Batman: Assault On Arkham” and the live-action Suicide Squad film, Floyd Lawton gets to be front-and-center in Waller’s assembled gang.
 While Neal McDonough’s version was more of the self-serious and mainly-focused leader that Bronze Tiger is here and Will Smith’s version was more of a “gangsta” feel who used to be an assassin-for-hire and even has his own personal code (also like Bronze Tiger), this version is a stoic and hardened figure who wishes to be a part of his daughter’s life and gets his golden opportunity when he learns that his remaining jail sentence (which must be no more than 10 years) will get purged if he completes his mission.
 He has a conflicting work relationship with Waller since he mainly follows her orders, expect when he takes a lengthy side-trip to see Zoe while on his mission and yet his only punishment is losing his field general status to Bronze Tiger.
-He must have built a somewhat stable rapport with Amanda during his prison time since I would assume that anyone else would have gotten their heads blown up if they to pull the same stunt that he did.
+He must have built a somewhat stable rapport with Amanda during his prison time since I would assume that anyone else would have gotten their heads blown up if they tried to pull the same stunt that he did.
 Though he does have a rocky partnership with Ben to start off, he does develop an understanding to his plight and cares for him when the fateful explosion and the final fight against Thawne ultimately does Turner in.
-By the end, he takes the lesson he was given to heart and remains focused on the mission from there on out and ultimately gets rewarded with seeing his daughter again.
+By the end, he takes the lesson he was given to heart and remains focused on the mission from there on out, ultimately getting rewarded with seeing his daughter again.
 Christian Slater brings a gruff, tough-guy attitude towards his performance which helps in making Lawton feel somewhat down-to-Earth and very rough-&-tumble.
 Overall, he turns in an enjoyably good presentation for our benefit.